 Another reason might be that the agency’s full name does indeed contain “of.”
 In full, it’s the Port Authority of New York and New Jersey.

-By the way, the agency was called the Port Authority of New York when the two states created it in 1921.
-It wasn’t until 1971 that New Jersey joined New York in the authority’s name.
+By the way, the agency was called the Port of New York Authority when the two states created it in 1921.
+So “of” originally followed “Port,” not “Authority.”

 Why “authority” rather than agency, office, department, or whatever?